 Oh, I threatened to leave him—in fits of anger.
 But I always came to the same conclusion: I was being rash.
 My heart really wanted me to believe that.
 So, I second guessed myself.
 There was something about the way he said he needed me, that he couldn't live without me, that brought me right back to him.
 Stuck.
 Deep down, I knew I was settling if I stayed with him, which went against everything I believe about love.
 But I was comfortable.
 It didn't matter if I was happy or not, there was safety in having someone, no matter what he'd done.
 I was scared of being single.

 I am an emotional girl, so naturally I followed my heart and ignored my instincts.
 I stayed because it was easy, because it would have been another failed relationship.
-5 Signs You're Carrying Emotional Baggage
+5 Signs Your Emotional Baggage Is Sabotaging Your Relationship

 I thought if I prayed hard enough, everything would be OK.
 God would get me through it, keep me in that state of comfort.
 But God speaks through your gut, that buried instinct He gave you.
 We nearly-always ignore it, but never seems to fail us when we take a moment to listen.
 My instinct knew it was game over.
 It was a slow, subtle feeling of uneasiness, but pretty soon it overcame me enough to hear it.
 And when it did, it all snapped into place.
 My heart's call was strong and loud, but my instinct's voice was clear and unavoidable.